 (2) In subsection (1) “specialized housing” means a building or group of buildings which contains a number of separate residential units suitable for the housing of persons including students and aged and infirm persons and which is designed so as to provide living amenities and facilities available for use in common by persons residing in those residential units.

-[Section 60 amended by No. 14 of 1996 s.4.]
+[Section 60 amended by No. 14 of 1996 s.4; No. 28 of 2006 s.
+332.]

 61. Community facilities

-(1) In order to promote the establishment and growth of a community in any area and to meet health, social, educational, and recreational needs of the members of that community the Commission may, with the consent of the Minister, acquire land, or set aside land held by the Commission, for the purpose of providing, or providing sites for, community facilities and amenities and may, with the consent of the Minister —
+(1) In order to promote the establishment and growth of a community in any area and to meet health, social, educational, and recreational needs of the members of that community the Authority may, with the consent of the Minister, acquire land, or set aside land held by the Authority, for the purpose of providing, or providing sites for, community facilities and amenities and may, with the consent of the Minister —

-(a) erect on the land, and furnish and equip, any buildings that the Commission considers necessary or desirable having regard to the purpose for which the land was acquired or set aside or enter into arrangements with a public authority, or approved person for the erection, furnishing and equipping of such a building;
+(a) erect on the land, and furnish and equip, any buildings that the Authority considers necessary or desirable having regard to the purpose for which the land was acquired or set aside or enter into arrangements with a public authority, or approved person for the erection, furnishing and equipping of such a building;

 (b) enter into arrangements with a public authority or approved person for the conduct, management, control, maintenance and supervision of the land and any building erected on the land and health, social, educational and recreational activities to be carried on on the land or in a building erected on the land;